deGENERATIVE-SQUAD/stable-diffusion-losslessmix-v2/README.md

    + python losslessmixv2.1bav2.py --models 1.ckpt 2.ckpt 3.ckp  --out name --max_posterior

 # Recommendations
+In basic losslessmixv2.1.py and losslessmixv2.1wm.py versions:
 + Recommend to use with basic SD/NAI models in A position but you can experiment ofcourse.
 + Also recommend to use --alpha 0.0 argument to apply A model text encoder without halving values and merging of each halfs of a text encoder from models (like Weighted Sum algo does) but you can experiment with an alpha/beta mixing like from original script.

 # Changelog
 + v2.2
 (in progress)
++ v2.1bav2 as Bayesian approach implementation
 + v2.1wm as Weighted mean tensor mixing function implementation
 + v2.1 as
 Fixed KeyErrors when key is not present in one of the models being merged.